jkomoros/code-sprouts/README.md

 In the webapp, you can select a sprout to run from the dropdown, or add a sprout.
 You can paste a remote URL pointing to a sprout that lives elsewhere and it will run it.
 At any time, you can share your URL with someone else and it will run the same sprout you're running.

+Using Code Sprouts?
+Have a question?
+[Join the Discord](https://discord.gg/2CMjve594M)!

 ## Running

 Install dependencies with `npm install`.